blaze/blaze/docs/source/interactivity.rst

 ---------------------

 Internally Blaze separates the intent of the computation from the data/backend.
-While powerful, this abstract separation limits *interactivity*, one of the core goals of Blaze.
+While powerful, this abstract separation limits interactivity, one of the core goals of Blaze.

-To resolve this conflict Blaze provides *interactive expressions* which are exactly like normal expressions but their leaves may hold on to a concrete data resource (like a DataFrame or SQL database.)
+Blaze *interactive expressions* are like normal expressions but their leaves may hold on to a concrete data resource (like a DataFrame or SQL database.)
+This embeds a specific data context, providing uesr interface improvements at the cost of full generality.

 Example